 Which Carrier Should I Use to Ship Firearms?

 Which shipping carrier you choose depends on the kind of firearm you wish to ship, and if you have an FFL license.
 While USPS allows nonlicensees to ship long guns (such as a shotgun) to other nonlicensees, USPS restricts the shipment of handguns and pistols to FFL license holders.
 USPS also doesn’t allow for the shipment of short barrel rifles or shotguns that can be concealed on a person.
 That being said, USPS is a good option if you have a valid FFL license.
-If you need to ship a handgun or pistol without a FFL license, your best bet is to use UPS or FedEx.
+If you need to ship a handgun or pistol without a FFL license, your best bet is to use UPS.

 As always, check with your carrier to make sure you’re in compliance with their rules and regulations before shipping!
 No matter which carrier you ship with, you will need to provide proper government identification and documentation.